-Let’s talk about cricket!
+Let’s talk about cricket and staff management!

 Cricket is something that many of us enjoy watching or playing when we have the time, while many of us think of it as just a sport, the game itself teaches us several lessons that can be applied to our day to day activities.